6th Parliament of William III

+Alliance with the Holy Roman Empire against France

-The French king had made plain his expansionist aims in Europe with the threat that posed to English interests and public opinion was now in favour of war.
+Louis XIV of France had made plain his expansionist aims in Europe with the threat that posed to English interests and public opinion was now in favour of war.
 The new Parliament busied itself with the necessary preparations.
-On 9 January 1702 the House of Commons received the text of the Grand Alliance between the King, the Emperor and the United Provinces.
+On 9 January 1702, the House of Commons received the text of the Grand Alliance between William III, Leopold I, Holy Roman Emperor and the Dutch Republic.
 Both parties co-operated to fulfil the king's requests and by the end of February the ways and means arrangements were almost complete.

+Death of William III and rise of Anne to the throne

-But on 7 March 1702 the news broke that the king was dying and hurried arrangements were made to complete the war preparations.
+But on 7 March 1702 the news broke that William III was dying and hurried arrangements were made to complete the war preparations.
 The following day the king was dead and had been succeeded by his sister-in-law, Queen Anne.
 Under the Parliament Act 1695 (7 & 8 Will.
 3. c.
 15) Parliament continued to meet for the next two months to enable the new queen and her ministers to finalise the essential war measures.
 On 2 May 1702 the queen communicated to the Commons the declaration of war by England and her allies on France and Spain.

 The parliament was dissolved on 2 July 1702.